purplebugs/elastic-data-tool/README.md

 1. Before running the script, uncomment the line that references `POST /_bulk` then at the final step use the contents of the generated file as the POST body
 2. Run Steps 1-3 above
 3. Use the contents of generated file as the POST body of an `POST /_bulk` to copy into Kibana DevTools

+- In progress: doing this in an automated way using the Elasticsearch client and aliases

 ## 3. Use the app helpers 🐕‍🦺